Primulinus/tensorflow-opt/README.md

 and provides sensible speedups on modern CPUs.

-Tested on Ubuntu Yakkety Yak and Zesty; probably works on other modern distributions as well.
+Tested on Ubuntu 17.10; probably works on other modern distributions as well.

 Uncompress the `.tar.xz` file, run `pip install *.whl` and there you go.